PRodriguez19/MMG3320-5320/docs/ch09/17_counting_reads.md

         + add the correct path to the GTF file
         + `-s` options include yes, no, or reverse
         + `-i` specify `gene_id`
-    2. Submit the `htseq-count.sh` script after modifying it.
+    2. **Submit the `htseq-count.sh` script** after modifying it.
 This should only take a few minutes.
-    3. Look inside of the `htseq-count_XXXXXX.out` file after the job completed.
+    3. **Look inside** of the `htseq-count_XXXXXX.out` file after the job is completed.
 It should appear identical as below:

     ```bash
     Processing: KO_hg19_rep2_sorted